 4ch-c.
 The V-CHF acknowledges by sending Charging Data Response [Initial] to new V-SMF.

 4ch-d.
 A Charging Data Request [Termination] is sent to V-CHF, with “Charging Identifier 1”.
+The old V-SMF can indicate to V-CHF that this is the last request from the old V-SMF after V-SMF change.

 4ch-e.
 The V-CHF closes the CDR.